 Operating profit after result from associates

-Nordisk Film produces films and TV series in the Nordic region, operates cinemas in Denmark, Norway and Sweden, and has a substantial computer game business.
+Nordisk Film produces and distributes films and series in the Nordic region, operates cinemas in Denmark, Norway and Sweden, and has substantial computer game and digital gift card businesses.

-Nordisk Film distributes Sony PlayStation in the Nordics and Baltics and saw very strong demand for the new PlayStation 5 launched at the end of the year.
+Nordisk Film distributes PlayStation in the Nordic region and the Baltic States and saw strong demand for PlayStation 5.

-GoGift again delivered double-digit revenue growth in digital gift card solutions and launched a digital gift universe together with MobilePay in Denmark.
+GoGift delivered double-digit growth in digital gift card solutions and is the Nordic market leader.